Middle School

 Schedules and Class Structure

-Each student is part of a small multi-age group with a dedicated advisor who works with them throughout their time in middle school.
-Together they develop the tools and strategies they need to navigate academic and social-emotional issues.
+Each student is placed into a small, multi-age group with a dedicated advisor who works with them throughout their time in middle school.
+Together, they develop the tools and strategies needed to navigate both academic and social-emotional issues.
 Students begin and end the day together as they work on organization, self-advocacy, and study skills.
 In these gatherings, students and teachers identify goals and challenges, plan for the day, and witness their growth as learners throughout the year.
 They also have the opportunity to engage in deeper conversations and self-reflection.
 The advisory program allows students to work on group projects, community building, and activities that are important for social-emotional learning.

-Student-driven academic support is provided through a structured learning lab known as SOAR: (Skills, Organization, Achievement, & Responsibility).
-Teachers work with groups of students who have self-identified as needing additional help.
-Students work on both remediation and enrichment by revisiting topics, talking about them further, and going into greater depth.
-Students are challenged to identify what they need to work on, while building time management and study skills.
+Academic support is provided through structured learning lab Study Halls.
+Teachers work with groups of students on both remediation and enrichment by revisiting topics, talking about them further, and going into greater depth.
+Students are challenged to identify what they need to work on, while building time-management and study skills.

 Homework

 Homework is most beneficial when it is authentic, meaningful, and engaging.
 Homework assignments in middle school are an opportunity for reflection and differentiation that helps students understand their own unique responses to the subject matter.
-With the time allotted in the day to S.O.A.R, students are given one-on-one teacher support which allows them to reach their highest potential.
+With time allotted in the day for Study Hall, students are given one-on-one teacher support which allows them to reach their highest potential.

-We believe that learning should include more than academic subjects.
-Through our Specials programs, students explore the world, discover new passions, develop lifelong hobbies and athletic skills, and get lost in the joy of play!
-Specials vary from year to year, and may include the following programs:
+Deep and meaningful learning includes much more than academic subjects, and through our Specials programs, students explore the world, discover new passions, develop lifelong hobbies and athletic skills, and get lost in the joy of play!
+Specials include the following programs, with additional programming varying from year to year:

 • Physical Education: This course expands on the elementary school movement program, and incorporates age-appropriate health concepts.